Grupo6-Codeless/PB-nodechallenger03/README.md

 ## Requirements

 Before starting, you will need to have Node.js installed on your machine.
-Additionally, make sure you have a MongoDB Atlas collection set up, and don't forget to create a .env file based on the .env.example file.
+Additionally, make sure you have a MongoDB Atlas collection set up, and don't forget to create a .env and .env.test file based on the .env.example file.

 ## How to initialize